The Town of Apex, North Carolina is well known for its year-round activities for the entire family.

 Apex Parks, Recreation and Cultural Resources and the Apex Chamber of Commerce sponsor this series of evening entertainment in front of the Apex Train Depot during the spring, summer and fall.
 Each concert features a different kind of music, so there is something for all tastes.
 For a schedule, call the Halle Cultural Arts Center of Apex at 919-249-1120.

 Historic Downtown Apex on Salem Street

 Apex is proud to be one of the state’s most intact turn-of-the-century railroad towns and contains sixty well-preserved commercial buildings and homes dating from 1870-1940.
 In order to preserve the historical character of the district, the town and the downtown merchants have begun restoring many of the structures to their original early twentieth century appearance.
-Listed on the National Register of Historic Places, Apex's downtown district is where you’ll find an abundance of antique and specialty gift shops, as well as dining experiences that include an old-fashioned soda shop, an ice cream parlor, a fine dining bistro, and a full service Mexican restaurant.
+Listed on the National Register of Historic Places, Apex's downtown district is where you’ll find an abundance of antique and specialty gift shops, as well as dining experiences that include an ice cream parlor, a fine dining bistro, and a full service Mexican restaurant.

 Apex Union Depot Circa 1914

 The most significant landmark in Apex is the 1914 Apex Union Depot, located in the heart of downtown Apex.
 The original depot, built in 1906, burned down in 1914, but the loss was soon replaced with the current structure.
 The design was a segregated building with the left side waiting room for white people and an area to the far left, behind the fireplace, for ladies who were traveling alone.
 The center housed the ticket office with access to both the white and colored waiting rooms.
 The depot became Apex’s library when passenger trains discontinued use of the depot.
 When the new regional library opened, and in an effort to preserve this important piece of history, the Apex Chamber of Commerce undertook the job of repairing and restoring the Depot to its original glory.